Cherry Limeade

 The Trop Cherry mother is a factory for Linalool and Limonene, producing the “Candy” aroma of maraschino cherry and tangerine.
 These volatile fruit esters are the first thing that hits your nose when you crack a jar.
 The cherry.
 The sour citrus.
 The thing that makes the uninitiated ask “what IS that?”
 The Tangie lineage in the Tropicana Cookies grandmother is the source—those volatile citrus oils that give the cross its “limeade” identity.

-Layer Two — The Musk
+Layer Two — The Haze Musk

 The Result